-Low-impact tourism, leisure and recreation development outside settlement boundaries will be favoured provided the need for a 'countryside location' is fully justified, the proposal # minimises environmental and amenity impacts, maximises positive effects on the local community, economy and environment and is of an appropriate scale to its surroundings.
-(MAC40)
+Low-impact tourism, leisure and recreation development outside settlement boundaries will be favoured provided the need for a 'countryside location' is fully justified, the proposal minimises environmental and amenity impacts, maximises positive effects on the local community, economy and environment and is of an appropriate scale to its surroundings.

-- 6.8.547.57 Tourism, leisure and recreation is vitally important to the economy of Merthyr Tydfil contributing to making it both productive and enterprising.
-Our location, its environment and distinctive natural and built heritage assets, together with the development of our activity tourism offer and traditional day visits, provide opportunities to build our reputation as a welcoming 36571 day visitor destination.
-The strategy Plan supports the delivery of the Council's 'Destination Management Plan'72 by supporting a variety of high quality tourist, leisure and recreation facilities and complementary leisure, tourism and recreation uses, such as visitor accommodation 73 and access where these satisfy the Plan's other policies.
-(MAC41) - 6.8.557.58 The benefit of tourism to our economy is currently monitored using the Scarborough Tourism Economic Activity Monitor (STEAM) model.
-The majority of our visitors are day visitors, who come to experience our
+- 6.7.57 Tourism, leisure and recreation is vitally important to the economy of Merthyr Tydfil contributing to making it both productive and enterprising.
+Our location, its environment and distinctive natural and built heritage assets, together with the development of our activity tourism offer and traditional day visits, provide opportunities to build our reputation as a welcoming 365 day visitor100 destination.
+The Plan supports the delivery of the Council's 'Destination Management Plan'101 by supporting a variety of high quality tourist, leisure and recreation facilities and complementary leisure, tourism and recreation uses, such as visitor accommodation102 and access where these satisfy the Plan's other policies. - 6.7.58 The benefit of tourism to our economy is currently monitored using the Scarborough Tourism Economic Activity Monitor (STEAM) model.
+The majority of our visitors are day visitors, who come to experience our cultural heritage activities and attractions such as the Cyfarthfa Park & Museum and Merthyr Tydfil's extensive retail offer.
+These facilities are generally located within settlement boundaries and in order to conserve and future proof these attractions the Plan seeks to support the development of such facilities.
+In particular proposals will be supported if they help to bring about, sensitive refurbishment and re-use of historic buildings and the revitalisation and regeneration of the Town and Local Centres.
+In line with the Welsh Government's 'town centre first' principle a 'sequential

-71 "365 tourism" and "365 visitor designations" are terms used to describe attractions and activities for everyday of the year.
+100 "365 tourism" and "365 visitor designations" are terms used to describe attractions and activities for everyday of the year.

-72 Merthyr Tydfil County Borough Council Destination Management Plan (2015 - 2018).
+101 Merthyr Tydfil County Borough Council Destination Management Plan (2015 - 2018).

-73 The Destination Management Partnership oversees the programme of improvements to our tourism offer.
+102 The Destination Management Partnership oversees the programme of improvements to our tourism offer.